Skip to content

 Since the bodies of asm functions do not contain Tact statements, any direct references to parameters in function bodies will be recognized as TVM instructions, which can easily lead to very obscure error messages.

-/// Simply returns back the value of `x`
+/// Simply returns the value of `x`

 asm fun identity(x: Int): Int { }